Audit Methodology

 What StackRoast checks, where the data comes from, and what it cannot do.
 Everything you need to decide whether the findings are worth trusting.

 StackRoast does not produce free-form AI health advice.
 The audit engine applies a structured ruleset to a curated database of compounds, clinical dose ranges, known interaction patterns, and bioavailability data.
-Where evidence is weak, that uncertainty is labeled explicitly in the output using our four-tier system.
+Where evidence is weak, the output labels that uncertainty under our four-tier system.
 You can see the tier on every finding.

 Evidence Tiers